Alexinho67/TAC/README.md

     - player 3: rotate by 180°
     - player 4: rotate by 270°

+Similar considerations are taken to correctly visualize all actions involving the cards.
+Let it be the playing action or the swapping of cards after each round of dealing new cards.

 [go up &uarr;](#table-of-contents)

 # Possible improvements
-To improve _TAC_ following improvements could be implemented:
+To improve _TAC_ the following improvements could be implemented:
-* include a database to to store all games and each state ( --> review a game)
+* include a database to store all games and each state ( --> review a game)
-* include a point system for friends which play in fixed teams of 2
+* include a point system for friends who play in fixed teams of 2
-* the advanced version of __TAC__ has 4 special cards which add to the 100 basic cards --> implement these 4 special cards and there functionalities
+* the advanced version of __TAC__ has 4 special cards which add to the 100 basic cards --> implement these 4 special cards and their functionalities
-* add possibility to join a game as a non-playing observer (maybe having knowledge about hand cards of each player )
+* add the possibility to join a game as a non-playing observer (maybe having knowledge about hand cards of each player )

 [go up &uarr;](#table-of-contents)